Frequently Asked Questions

 We spent a decade running two small presses and self-publishing more than 70 illustrated picture books for children and adults.

-Over the past eight years, we’ve made books with Random House, Macmillan, Little Brown, and Chronicle.
+Over the past ten years, we’ve made books with Random House, Macmillan, Little Brown, and Chronicle.
 Our commercial titles include the critically acclaimed Cookie Chronicles middle-grade series, The Real McCoys trilogy (also middle grade), and the picture books Sunrise Summer, Babies Ruin Everything, and Everywhere, Wonder.

 When not advocating for local schools, giving talks on creative entrepreneurship, or running a summer salmon fishing operation on the Alaskan tundra, we live in an old barn on the Eastern Shore of Maryland—two blocks from the house where Robbi grew up.